singer-io/getting-started/BEST_PRACTICES.md

 Logging and Exception Handling
 ------------------------------

-Log every URL + params that will be requested, but be sure to exclude any sensitive information such as api keys and client secrets.
+During tap execution, log every URL + params that will be requested, but be sure to exclude any sensitive information such as api keys and client secrets.
 Log the progress of the sync (e.g. Starting entity 1, Starting entity 2, etc.) When the API returns with an error, log the status code and body.